'Stranger Things' season 3 is 'more intense, powerful, and terrifying than seasons 1 and 2 combined'

 Cancel all your Fourth of July plans now because Stranger Things season 3 is about to drop on Netflix.

 The next installment of the massively popular horror thriller drama hits the streaming site at 3:01 a.m.
-ET / 12:01 a.m.
+ET/12:01 a.m.
 PT Thursday, and the stars sat down with EW to warn fans that doing anything other than watching the entire season immediately might be next to impossible.
 Just think of all the cliffhangers and twists!

 “I can tell you that from my standpoint, I feel like this season is more intense and more powerful and terrifying than seasons 1 and 2 combined,” Stranger Things newcomer Cary Elwes, who plays Hawkins Mayor Larry Kline, says.
 Meanwhile, David Harbour, who plays fan-favorite Chief Jim Hopper, describes the new season as “bigger, epic, majestic, and extremely moving.”